shwetan-zagade/shwetan-zagade/README.md

 ### Hi there, I'm Shwetan 👋

 - 💻 I’m currently working on hacking your account.
 Haha, jk! ;)
+- 🤝🏻 I'm an early IT professional with a bit of experience in  Quality Assurance & Risk Technology.
 - 📚 I’m currently(always) learning about Cyber/Information Security.
 Yes!
 Those are two different things.
 - 🙋🏻‍♂️ I’m looking for help/advices on Penetration Testing, Blue team and in general, cybersec projects.
 - 📫 Feel free to reach out to me on LinkedIn - https://www.linkedin.com/in/shwetanzagade/